 However, because it is made of newspaper, it is non-clumping.
 The unscented litter does not do a good job of masking or eliminating urine smells, either, and as the pellets get wet, they fall apart, leaving a mushy and somewhat smelly mess in the bottom of the tray.
 As the pellets get kicked and scratched, they fall apart and create a dusty mess, too.

 There are a lot of options when it comes to choosing cat litter.
 This means that it is possible to find the right product for your specific requirements, but it also makes it more challenging to sift through the options and decide which material is best, whether you want a clumping litter, and whether you want an unscented litter or something that is enhanced with a Glade air-freshener to create a better smelling local litter environment.

-Below are some of the most important factors to look at when deciding on the right litter for you and your cat.
+Below are some of the most important factors to look at when deciding on the best cat litter for you and your cat.

 Once upon a time, if you wanted cat litter, you lined a tray with newspaper and then poured sand over the top.

-- You may also like: 10 Best Litter Boxes for a Small Apartment in 2021: Reviews & Top Picks
+- You may also like: 10 Best Litter Boxes for a Small Apartment: Reviews & Top Picks

 Clumping or Non-Clumping